kevinolega/minimalchanges/_posts/2019-08-04-life-short.md

 And consider the possibility of a loved one's death.

 Think on this, then give thanks for your and loved one's life.

+Be more honest.

+Hug people a little tighter.

+Be a little more patient.

+Understand that none of this is permanent.

+Comparing life is not a journey or a battle isn't a very healthy analogy.

+Life is a lot more like a song.

+It has a track that has a beginning, middle and end.

+So everything will eventually end.